am-rabiu/vehicle-check/README.md

 ## Project Overview

 ### Key Features:
-- Test vehicle details with partial and complete form inputs.
+- Tests vehicle details with partial and complete form inputs.
 - Validation of registration, mileage, and postcode fields.
 - Modular Page Object Model to keep test logic and page-specific actions separate.
+- Data-Driven Testing: Handles multiple inputs dynamically, for easier addition of more input files and better scalability.

 ---